NAVquant - Automated NAV Calculation for AIFs & AMCs

 • Lack of Audit Logs: Spreadsheets do not record who changed a formula or when, making both internal fraud and honest errors nearly impossible to trace.

-• Shadow Accounting Challenges: Without a system of record, performing shadow accounting to verify Third-Party Administrator (TPA) data becomes a manual, error-prone chore.
+• Shadow Accounting Challenges: Without a clear system of record, performing shadow accounting to verify Third-Party Administrator (TPA) data becomes a manual, error-prone chore.

 • Over-calculation: Leads to investor disputes, regulatory fines, and a total loss of trust.